 An example of a HIPAA email disclaimer would be:

 “The information contained in this transmission may contain privileged and confidential information, including patient information protected by federal and state privacy laws.
 It is intended only for the use of the person(s) named above.
 If you are not the intended recipient, you are hereby notified that any review, dissemination, distribution, or duplication of this communication is strictly prohibited.
 If you are not the intended recipient, please contact the sender by reply email and destroy all copies of the original message.”

 Other countries, however, make email disclaimers on all messages mandatory.
 The Canada Anti-Spam Legislation (CASL) mandates that ALL companies obtain some level of consent before sending email messages to any recipient.
 That means all email signatures must contain appropriate legal text with unsubscribe links in place.

 This, in essence, gives consumers complete control over their email messages.
 This law applies to all ingoing and outgoing email messages, and violating this law can cost your organization up to $10 million.

 To protect your business, it is still highly advisable to use an appropriate legal disclaimer on your emails.
 It’s simply not worth the risk.

 It’s true that email disclaimers will never provide you 100% protection against any legal action.
-They were never designed to do so.
-Still, due to the nature of email and the fact that so many are sent every day, it make good business sense to include disclaimers to just provide that extra level of protection.
+Still, it makes sense to include disclaimers to provide an extra level of legal protection.

 It’s best to use dedicated email signature management solutions to centrally manage all disclaimer content from one central location.
-With central management, you can ensure that all users’ corporate emails consistently have the necessary legal disclaimer, meaning your employees have no input into how and when they are applied to their messages.
+With central management, you can always ensure that all users’ corporate emails consistently have the necessary legal disclaimer.